ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05

 The ALMA observations of \psoj\ presented in this work reveal the presence of a bright [CII] emission associated with the host galaxy ISM and CGM.
 [CII] is mostly a tracer of neutral atomic gas in photon-dominated regions (PDRs) around young stars but it can be also emitted from the partly ionised medium \citep{Lagache18, Casavecchia24}.
 However, the larger [CII] extent with respect to the millimetre continuum (Fig. \ref{fig:maps}a,b) suggests that a significant fraction of the extended [CII] emission may not arise from PDRs but may rather trace diffuse and ionised gas in the CGM.

-This is supported by the fact that about 50\% of the [CII] emission arises beyond a radius of 0.5 arcsec ($\simeq2.8$ kpc), as it can be seen from Fig. \ref{fig:maps}b and the [CII] brightness profile of \psoj\ showin in Fig. \ref{fig:cii-profile}.
+This is supported by the fact that about 50\% of the [CII] emission arises beyond a radius of 0.5 arcsec ($\simeq2.8$ kpc), as it can be seen from Fig. \ref{fig:maps}b and the [CII] brightness profile of \psoj\ shown in Fig. \ref{fig:cii-profile}c.
 The profile shows the average [CII] emission in circular annuli of $0.13"$ radius, calculated following the method described in \cite{Tripodi22, Bischetti24}.